- #1 - Is there room for growth?

 Unfortunately, nothing lasts forever and you might have to replace a few things a few years from now.

-Certain features might look amazing and they might be great condition now but later they do need replacement.
+Certain features might look amazing and be in a great condition now, but eventually, they will need replacement.

 Have a careful look at larger aspects of the house like the roof and the flooring.
 When was the last time they were replaced and how long will it be until they need to be replaced again?

 These are important questions that need to be answered.
-Researching the lifespan of these aspects will definitely assist in your planning your financial budget/future.
+Researching the lifespan of these aspects will definitely assist in your financial planning.

-Your first home might not be in perfect condition and the counters might not sparkle as they did 10 years ago, but you need to make sure whether it is the right home for you.
+Your first home might not be in perfect condition and the counters might not sparkle as they did 10 years ago, but you need to ensure that it is the right home for you.